CSCfi/csc-user-guide/docs/accounts/adding-member-to-project.md

 !!!
 Note

+    Project manager is the only person who can add members to the project.

+!!!
+Note

     Project members get notifications when they are added to projects, but no notifications are sent when they are removed from it.